 29.C.4.
-Disciplinary actions may be administered for causes listed in section D.1. of this rule.
+Disciplinary actions may be administered for causes listed Rule 29.D.1.

 29.C.5.
 Except for those employees listed in Rule 35.B., prior to administering a disciplinary action, the Administrative Authority shall issue a pre-disciplinary action letter and schedule a meeting with the employee involved to present information regarding the reasons for considering discipline and to give the employee an opportunity to respond or to present mitigating evidence.
-This meeting is not a formal hearing; however, the participants shall have the right to be represented by legal counsel, but no other representative, in accordance with Rule 25.
+This meeting is not a formal hearing; however, the participants shall have the right to be represented by legal counsel at the employee's own expense, but no other representative, in accordance with Rule 24.
 A 10-calendar day notification period shall be provided to the employee before a pre-disciplinary meeting can be held.
 If the employee chooses, the employee may respond in writing rather than attend the meeting.
 Any written response shall be received by the Administrative Authority by the scheduled meeting time.

 29.C.6.
-If the Administrative Authority is contemplating a disciplinary action but reasonable efforts to notify the employee of the pre-disciplinary meeting fail, the Administrative Authority shall send the pre-disciplinary action letter and notice of meeting to the last known address of the employee indicating the possible need to administer disciplinary action and the reasons, therefore.
+If the Administrative Authority is contemplating a disciplinary action but reasonable efforts to notify the employee of the pre-disciplinary meeting fail, the Administrative Authority shall send the pre-disciplinary action letter and notice of meeting to the last known email and/or mailing address of the employee indicating the possible need to administer disciplinary action and the reasons, therefore.
 If the employee fails to appear at the pre-disciplinary meeting or respond in writing by the scheduled meeting time, the Administrative Authority may proceed with the disciplinary action.